Rokiis1/roadmap/test_case_design/test_case_design.md

 1. **Coverage Criteria:** Different criteria can be used to measure test coverage:
     - **Code Coverage:**  By developers, the extent to which the source code of a program is executed when a particular test suite runs.
     - **Requirements coverage:** By testers and QA teams which the specified requirements (both functional and non-functional) calculate percentage of test case how widely the system have been tested.
-    - **Functional coverage:** By testers and QA teams based specified functionality of a software system calculate overall percetage what has been tested.

 2. **Measuring Coverage:** Tools and techniques for measuring test coverage, such as code coverage tools that measure the percentage of code executed by the tests.
     - **Based what we Calculate:**
         - Identify Criteria wich one gonna be test (code, requirements, functional).